magolovanov/Catalog-on-Demand-Data-as-a-Service-integration-sample/README.md

 login.php: UI for the step 2 in the workflow.
 Calls processLogin.php and processes its output.

-selectConfiguration.php: UI for the steps 4,5 in the wiorkflow.
+selectConfiguration.php: UI for the steps 4,5 in the workflow.
 Calls processConfiguration.php and processes its output.

 submit.php: UI for the steps 4,5 in the workflow.
 Calls processSKUs.php and processes its output.